Linear-Convex Optimal Steady-State Control: OSS Controller Design Framework

 \begin{definition}[\bf Optimality Model] The filter \eqref{Eq:Filter} is said to be an \emph{optimality model} (for the OSS control problem, Problem \ref{Prob:OSS}) if the following implication holds: if the triple $(\bar{x},\bar{\xi},\bar{u}) \in \real^n \times \real^{n_\xi} \times \real^m$ satisfies

 then the pair $(\bar{x},\bar{u}) \in \real^n \times \real^m$ satisfies

 \end{definition}

-In the OSS control framework, we place the plant and optimality model in series and attempt to solve the output regulation problem with $\epsilon$ as the (measurable) error signal.
-Doing so with an integral controller converts the OSS control problem to the problem of stabilizing the \emph{augmented plant}
+In the OSS control framework, the optimality model is cascaded with the plant, and we then attempt to solve the (constant disturbance) output regulation problem with $\epsilon$ as the (measurable) error signal.
+This converts the OSS control problem to stabilization of the \emph{augmented plant}

 using a \emph{stabilizer}